-Accommodation on Maui is NOT cheap. there are very few budget hotels and $200 a night does not get you many options!
+Accommodation on Maui is NOT cheap.
+There are very few budget hotels and $200 a night does not get you many options!
 But while the ultra-high luxury resorts of Wilwa and Kaanapali with their $1000 night rooms are certainly appealing to Celebrities and Billionaires, they are beyond the means of most.
 That does not mean Maui is unaffordable you just need to look in the right places.
-We often stay in the best locations on the island but refuse to pay the highest prices. here are our top pick for ultra-budget and budget luxury!
+We often stay in the best locations on the island but refuse to pay the highest prices.
+Here are our top picks for ultra-budget and budget luxury!

 Choosing a district is the first choice and while there are many budget options in Kihei and Kahana there are still budget choices in the higher-end resorts such as Kaanapali and Wailea even Napili and Kapalua have some budget options.
 While there are some affordable hotels in Kahului we really don’t advise staying there.
 It is too built up and has limited access to good beaches.